gitnik17/transly/README.rst

 Transly
 =======
-Transly is trained on the CMU pronouncing dictionary, IIT Bombay and IIT Kharagpur text corpus.
+Transly is trained on the CMU pronouncing dictionary, IIT Bombay English-Hindi Parallel Corpus and IIT Kharagpur transliteration corpus.

 The *pronunciation module* in Transly can predict pronunciation of any given word.